-Figure 11.
-The throughput simulation results for DUEs.

 clustering method has slightly decreased compared to the baseline system.
 The SINR results for the number of 120 CUEs are 28.4 dB for the baseline system and 26.8 dB for the system with the proposed clustering method.
 Even though applying the proposed clustering method decreases the SINR value for CUE, the decrease given is not too significant and the value obtained can still provide good signal quality for CUE.
 It means that by enabling D2Ds, the performances of CUEs are not degraded much.
 Moreover, with the proposed clustering method, the network still serves the CUEs with good performances.